ga4gh/product-process/README.md

 Those wishing to comment on the process are invited to open an issue.

-As of April 2022, this process is a draft, which is open for comment.
+As of April 2022, this process was a draft, which was open for comment.

+As of June 2023, revisions have been undertaken, which will be presented to the GA4GH Steering Committee.